augmented-testing/multi-user-plugin/README.md

 Files other than source code are licensed as follows:

 - Documentation and screenshots are licensed under [CC BY-SA 4.0](./LICENSES/CC-BY-SA-4.0.txt).
+- Banner is based on graphics from diagrams.net and is licensed under [CC BY-SA 4.0](./LICENSES/CC-BY-SA-4.0.txt).

 See the [LICENSES](./LICENSES/) folder in the root of this project for license details.